 G – Accurex, Hoodmart & CaptiveAire.
 These are commercial hoods.
 They have sufficient open capture aperture, containment volume, filtration, and exhaust to properly handle the effluent.

-Here is a sectional drawing of a CaptiveAire hood (black) compared to a typical consumer hood (blue).
-Note that about 4-6” of the aperture of the consumer hood is taken up by a light bar so even though its a ’27” hood’ the actual usable aperture is only about 21″.
+Below is a sectional drawing of a CaptiveAire hood (black) compared to a typical consumer hood (blue).
+Note that about 4-6” of the aperture of the consumer hood is taken up by a light bar so even though its a ’27” deep hood’ the actual usable aperture is only about 21” deep.
 The red line shows where the baffle-type grease filter is in a typical consumer hood and gives and indication of the difference in containment volume.
 There’s a reason that every commercial hood has that gob of empty containment volume – because it works.

 Solutions – The Gap

-Solution E above is not a mistake.
-There is currently a huge gap between the minimally effective consumer hoods (C & D) and commercial hoods such as Accurex.
+Solution F above is not a mistake.
+There is currently a huge gap between the minimally effective consumer hoods (D & E) and commercial hoods such as Accurex (F).